dgaydukov/cert-spring5/files/spring5.md

 963 => I'm SingletonBean
 752 => I'm SingletonBean
 ```

+If you don't want to manually create a bean and override abstract method, you can add `@Lookup` annotation on it, and spring will use cglib to create such a bean and will override your abstract method.
+The same way you can delcare your method as non-abstract and return null, but anyway when you add `@Lookup` spring will use cglib to override it.

 If you declare BFPP with `@Bean`, you should make your method static
 ```java